Oak Valley Pioneer Park

 Looking forward to the upcoming 2018 growing season with perfect weather...and fewer mosquitoes.

 ConclusionOak Valley Pioneer Park has made dramatic progress in just over 20 years.
 The founder of the Park, Irene Woolford Broad continues to be active.
 She encourages present volunteers to build on her contributions and those of Ralph McKendry and his wife Myrtle, Ernie Kerr, George Truscott, Alex and Kathleen Jones, Len and Genise Collett, Peter and Sheila Carr.

 The trees are reaching a stage where their shape and characteristics are becoming distinguishable and thus demonstrate the unique characteristics and qualities of each variety for the visitor.
+We are reaching what in the wild would be recognized as a mature forest where the hardwoods, oaks, walnuts, buckeye, hickories and other varieties have succeeded the coniferous forest.
 Thus the role of public education about local trees and plants will become a larger part of the role of Oak Valley.

 Broad, Irene Woolford and Michael Broad. conversations and "Oak Valley Nut Grove Genesis" in the Nuttery vol. 23, No. 3, December 2003

 Carr, Peter.
 Reports on Oak Valley for the Nuttery, 1998-2002